MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 * Read the [conceptual overview of Fleet updates](./concepts-update-orchestration.md), which provides an explanation of update runs, stages, groups, and strategies referenced in this guide.

-* You must have a Fleet resource with one or more member cluster.
+* You must have a Fleet resource with one or more member clusters.
 If not, follow the [quickstart][fleet-quickstart] to create a Fleet resource and join Azure Kubernetes Service (AKS) clusters as members.

 * Set the following environment variables: